 A serious accident may result in non-economic damages that are higher than the economic damages.
 There is a cap of $875,000 on non-economic damages.

 Has a rear-end collision in Baltimore, MD left you with serious and life-changing injuries?
 You do not need to fight the insurance company on your own.
-At William G. Kolodner, P.A., we believe you should be focused on your recovery.
+At William G. Kolodner Personal Injury Lawyers, we believe you should be focused on your recovery.
 Let us help protect your legal rights and fight for you.

 Our family-run personal injury law firm has been fighting insurance companies for our clients for more than 40 years.
 Contact our dedicated legal team today to schedule a free consultation with a rear end accident lawyer in Baltimore to review your personal injury case.
 We are here to help you!